martinfleis/clustergram/README.md

 The clustergram was later implemented in R by [Tal Galili](https://www.r-statistics.com/2010/06/clustergram-visualization-and-diagnostics-for-cluster-analysis-r-code/), who also gives a thorough explanation of the concept.

-This is a Python translation of Tal's script written for `scikit-learn` and RAPIDS `cuML` implementations of K-Means clustering (as of v0.1).
+This is a Python translation of Tal's script written for `scikit-learn` and RAPIDS `cuML` implementations of K-Means clustering.

 ## Getting started